 |Unix software packaging, documentation, and distribtion||intermediate|

 |SNMP and systems monitoring||intermediate|

-I’m currently employed by CBC/Radio-Canada, over the years I’ve held many roles both as an employee, and as an expert and consultant.
+I’m currently employed by CBC/Radio-Canada, over the years I’ve held many roles both as an employee, and as a consultant.

 After Nortel Networks, I spent most of the next two years working as a freelance IT consultant, infecting my clients’ environments with FreeBSD.
 In 2006, I moved to the GTA to work for a logistics and shipping software company.
 In this role I was a project leader implementing software development tools and processes for the internal development team.

 For the first 7 years of my career I worked for, the now sadly defunct, Nortel Networks R&D arm, Bell-Northern Research based in Ottawa.